Maatary/haskell-no-project/ReadMe.md

         $ ghc Test.hs
         ```

-   - Moreover we could have simply ommit the **Main** module inside the **Test.hs** and type the same as above.
+   - Moreover we could have simply omit the **Main** module inside the **Test.hs** and type the same as above.
 When that is the case, GHC consider that there is an implicit Main module.
         ```haskell
         import Greetings.SayHello